Home > Our School > Primary school

 Teaching and learning

 The word “structured” when referring to education is falling out of favour with some.
 Structure though is part of our learning culture and we see it as the key to success.
 Each pupil has their own desk, within their own classroom.
 They know who their class teacher is.
-Each pupil is accountable for their learning, and their teachers personalise the class learning programmes to challenge, motivate and inspire personal excellence.
+Each pupil is accountable for their learning, and their teachers personalise the class learning programmes to challenge, motivate and inspire individual excellence.

 Students know that to succeed, they have to get to work and stay focussed.
 We drive this through individual attention, tailoring programmes to individual needs, maximising learning time, a strong work ethic and reiterating our school values.
-The results are amazing, especially when considering inter school competitions.

-We guarantee results.
+We aim for individual excellence.
 It’s a bold statement, underpinned by our confidence in the way we teach children to learn.
 But it’s well-placed confidence based upon the high end results from the range of norm-referenced assessments undertaken, and from the high proportion of distinctions and merits gained in external assessments, like ICAS.
 However, successful learning is much more than just data.
 The focus is on both a student’s strengths and their areas for development.
 Students learn that it is okay to say, “I don’t understand,” and then to go about the learning in an open and receptive way.
 Successful learning is about discovering how we learn as individuals and about applying ourselves in a purposeful way to the task.
 As a result, the marks just come.

 Throughout our primary school years, teachers use the New Zealand Curriculum as a framework for building team, class and individual education programmes in the eight curriculum areas (English, the arts, health and physical education, languages, mathematics and statistics, science, social sciences, and technology).
 Specialist teachers in physical education and health, mathematics, science, visual art, languages, and music elevate education beyond the usual primary school levels.
 Academic programmes are complemented by a wide range of provisions (e.g. competitions, badged challenges, international assessments and clubs), which are very popular.